 Life is a creative process and art is an extension of that process

-Michael was born in 1947 in Wichita, Kansas.
+Michael was born in Wichita, Kansas.
 At the age of nine he moved with his family to Venezuela where his interest in art began.
 His creative aspiration was inspired by nature and it’s vast array of colors.

 In 2001 Michael left Sausalito and moved to the southwest desert where he eventually settled in Santa Fe, New Mexico.